 The previous chapter introduced harvest scheduling with a model that minimized the cost of meeting certain harvest targets.
 These harvest targets could be based on mill requirements, or on the estimated productive capacity of the forest.
 Often, however, there are no particular harvest requirements to meet.
 Even when there are - for example, when a mill requires a certain amount of wood - it may be better to meet these wood requirements by buying some of the wood on the open market.
 This chapter presents an alternative formulation that maximizes the discounted profits from the forest.
 This profit maximization formulation of the problem gives much more flexibility in how the harvest targets must be specified in the problem.
 As you will see, it is not even necessary to designate specific harvest targets with the profit-maximizing formulation, so if you don't know what harvest levels would be appropriate for an area, you can let the model tell you how much to harvest.
-The main disadvantage of the profit maximization formulation, however, is that it requires you to project the price of wood for the duration of the planning horizon.
+The main disadvantage of the profit maximization of the planning horizon.
 In practice, it will often be easier to predict future wood needs or the productive capacity of the forest than to predict future wood prices.

 The profit-maximization formulation is very similar to the cost-minimization formulation.
-The definitions of the basic variables - the $X{sap}$ 's - will not change.
+The definitions of the basic variables - the X{sap} 's - will not change.
 Obviously, the objective function coefficients will change.
 Also, while the minimum harvest target constraints that were used in the cost-minimization problem could be used here, an alternative way to constrain harvests that is more suitable for a profit-maximization problem will be presented.
 Finally, the area constraints and the average ending age constraint will not change in this formulation.